-This is an unofficial fan-generated spec script, based on the completed TV episode.
+This is an unofficial fan-generated spec script, transcribed from the completed TV episode.
 Posted April 10, 2019.

 Season Seven Premiere.
 Jon Snow organizes the defense of the North.
 Cersei tries to even the odds.
 Samwell discovers crucial information.
 Daenerys comes home.